-“Mercury in California’s Coastal Fog Could Disrupt Food Chain.” is the headline of a recent article I found on my inquiry into heavy metals and sources of mercury.
+“Mercury in California’s Coastal Fog Could Disrupt Food Chain.” is the headline of a recent article I found.

 “The levels aren’t high enough to harm humans, but mercury accumulates in wildlife and can climb up the food chain, so it could be bad news for coastal ecosystems,”

-Heavy metals are in our foods and they are dangerously high in the bones many of our dogs eat for dinner.
-Calcium supplements for humans are no longer derived from bone since heavy metal contamination was discovered in bones.
+Heavy metals are in our foods … and they are very high in the bones many of our dogs eat for dinner.
+Calcium supplements for humans are no longer derived from bone … since the discovery of heavy metal contamination in bones.

-As early as 2009, veterinarian Richard Pitcairn DVM PhD had concerns for the heavy metals sequestered in the long bones of our food animals that grazed in fields alongside highways where cars fuelled by leaded gasoline traveled.
+As early as 2009, Dr Richard Pitcairn DVM PhD had concerns for the heavy metals in the long bones of our food animals.
+These animals grazed in fields along highways … where cars fueled by leaded gasoline traveled.

-Field studies show the high levels of heavy metals in the environment may be monitored by their concentration in target organs and tissues of free-roaming mammals.
+Field studies show that we can track levels of heavy metal in the environment … by the concentration in target organs and tissues of free-roaming mammals.

-The late Gloria Dodd DVM, a pioneering holistic veterinarian, wrote Chronic Heavy Metal Poisoning – Silent Killer in Pets describing tests she’d done that uncovered high levels of aluminum, mercury, lead and cadmium in many of her patients, as well as in her own cat, whose toxicity she traced back to commercial cat food.
+The late Gloria Dodd DVM … a pioneering holistic veterinarian … wrote Chronic Heavy Metal Poisoning – Silent Killer in Pets.
+She described tests she’d done that uncovered high levels of aluminum, mercury, lead and cadmium in many of her patients … as well as in her own cat, whose toxicity she traced back to commercial cat food.

-Here’s a comment from one of the pet food manufacturers Dr Dodd confronted about the high levels of aluminum in his foods:
+Here’s a comment from a pet food manufacturer Dr Dodd confronted about the high levels of aluminum in his foods:

-“…he said he knew he had aluminum contamination in his pet food when it was producing Alzheimer-like symptoms in his four-year-old test dogs.”
+He said he knew he had aluminum contamination in his pet food … when it was producing Alzheimer’s-like symptoms in his four-year-old test dogs.

-While aluminum is a mineral, it acts like a heavy metal, both chemically and physiologically.
-Aluminum levels in the kibbles she tested were much higher than canned wet foods because the dehydration of the product concentrates the substances in the food.
+Levels of aluminum in the kibbles Dr Dodd tested were higher than canned wet food.
+That’s because the dehydration concentrates the substances in the food.
 Aluminum is in the air, water and soil and it’s taken up by the vegetables, fruits and grains we grow.

 Food-producing livestock take aluminum into their tissues through their own food sources.
 Aluminum concentrates as it goes up the food chain … and of course, we and our dogs are at the very top of this food chain.